iOS 26

 This is a complete guide to fixing AirDrop not working issues.

-If you own an iPhone, chances are you’ve used the AirDrop feature before.
-While Apple products usually just work, sometimes you may have trouble getting your AirDrop work properly.
+If you own an iPhone, you’ve probably used the AirDrop feature before.
+While Apple products usually just work, sometimes you may have trouble getting your AirDrop to work properly.

-In this guide, we’re going to discuss some of the easy solutions to fix it when AirDrop is not working on your iPhone on Mac.
+This guide will discuss some easy solutions to fix AirDrop not working on your iPhone or Mac.

 Before we dive right into the troubleshooting tips, let’s take a quick look at what AirDrop is and how it works.